ambossIconambossIcon

 Epidemiology [1]

-• Endemic in western US (as scattered cases in rural areas)
+• Endemic in the Western US as sporadic cases in rural areas

 • Certain foci in Asia (e.g., India), South America, and sub-Saharan Africa (e.g., Madagascar)